NashTech-Labs/logging_lib/README.md

     it will provide you token witch we will need to use
 usage:

-Need to create RollbarLogger("token") object with your token.
+Need to create com.knoldus.lib.RollbarLogger("token") object with your token.
 U can set two properties. withSendToRollbar  boolean and withFrequency long

 withFrequency:
     default value 1. it means that logger will send all logs (1/1)100% to rollbar.